ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 var json address_json = `{ "name":"$name", "streetName":"$street"}`
 var map = {"name":"John", "age":34 }
 ```
-Here $name is a variable that is avialable at the current scope.
+Here $name is a variable that is available at the current scope.

 A TypeName is one of the following built in types or a user defined type name.
 - boolean